Page Content

 Simulation center

 One of the perks of training at Mayo Clinic is access to a state-of-the-art simulation center, located on the first floor of the Stabile Building.
 All of our CA-1 and CA-3 residents attend yearly courses specific to obstetric anesthesia training.
 As an obstetric anesthesia fellow, you have the ability to work with a dedicated faculty member during these sessions.
-There are many ways that our fellows have participated in these simulation exercises - from revamping the curriculum of simulated scenarios, to leading debrief sessions, to even playing the actor role of a pregnant woman's husband!
+There are many ways that our fellows have participated in these simulation exercises - from revamping the curriculum of simulated scenarios, to leading debrief sessions, to even playing the actor role of a pregnant patient's partner!
 This is a neat opportunity to hone your teaching and curriculum development skills.

 Teaching opportunities